 Youth Conservation Corps (YCC)

-A great summer job for local high school - aged students at both Lava Beds National Monument and the Tulelake Wildlife Refuge!
+A great summer job for local high school - aged students at both Lava Beds National Monument!

 The YCC is a summer employment program for young men and women, ages 15-18, who work and learn together by participating in conservation work on public lands.
-The program is expected to begin on or around June 17th and run for 5-8 weeks.
+The program is expected to begin on June 16th and run for 8 weeks.

 YCC applicants must be in very good physical condition.
 This work can be fun, even adventurous, but it can also be strenuous and is performed in hot, rugged, dirty environments.